Early Life and Education of Britney Spears: A Complete Timeline

 In November 2006, Britney Spears filed for divorce from Kevin Federline, citing irreconcilable differences.

-In January 2007, Britney Spears's maternal aunt, Sandra Bridges Covington, died of ovarian cancer.
+In January 2007, Britney Spears's maternal aunt, Sandra Bridges Covington, with whom she had been very close, died of ovarian cancer.

-In July 2007, Britney Spears's divorce from Kevin Federline was finalized.
-They reached a settlement and agreed to share joint custody of their sons.
+In July 2007, Britney Spears's divorce from Kevin Federline was finalized, with the two agreeing to share joint custody of their sons.

 In October 2007, Britney Spears lost physical custody of her sons to Kevin Federline.
-She was also sued by Louis Vuitton.
+Spears was also sued by Louis Vuitton for using counterfeit fabric in her 2005 music video "Do Somethin'", resulting in the video being banned on European TV stations.

 December 2007: Relationship with Adnan Ghalib